Nicholas M. Law

 Astronomical Instrumentation, Exoplanets and Very Wide Field Surveys

 My group's research is based on the new generation of very large time-domain sky surveys and adaptive optics instruments, with a focus on using them for exoplanet detection and characterization.
-My major projects are listed below.
+Our major projects are listed below.

 email: nmlaw around physics.unc.edu